qiyanghong2020/ukbFound/README.md

 A lightweight yet rigorous foundation model that encodes thousands of UK Biobank (UKB) traits into language-like sequences for three families of applications: (1) disease subgroup stratification with survival differences; (2) inter‑disease correlation/community discovery; and (3) lifestyle‑based disease risk prediction.

 > This repo contains: training code (`pre-train.py`), Python package modules under `ukbfound/`, and four reproducible notebooks for tokenization and downstream tasks.
+> New: we include a tiny synthetic example dataset (n = 10) that mimics the tokenization schema (no real UKB records) so you can run an end-to-end demo without UKB access.

 This is the official codebase for **A foundational model encodes deep phenotyping data and enables diverse downstream application**.